ilastik/ilastik/docs/ilastik/applet_api.rst

    :scale: 100  %
    :alt: ilastik-shell screenshot

-An applet GUI is responsible for providing the widgets for each of the areas labeled above except for the "Current Image Menu", which is created by the shell.
+An applet GUI is responsible for providing the widgets for each of the areas labelled above, except for the "Current Image Menu", which is created by the shell.
 Additionally, Applet GUIs provide any menu items that should be shown when an applet is being viewed by the user.

 .. currentmodule:: ilastik.applets.base.appletGuiInterface